Improve your Effectiveness on the Job

-Have many ideas and opportunities but have not been able to realised most of them?
+I have many ideas and opportunities, but have not been able to realise most of them

-Most time I don't finish one project before embarking in another?
+Most time I don't finish one project, before embarking on another.

-Having many great ideas and opportunities are qualities of a good employee.
-But having these qualities are not enough.
+Having many great ideas and opportunities are qualities of a good employee, but just having these qualities are not enough.
 To properly utilize these positive traits, you must learn how to deal with them properly in order for you to achieve your goal.

 These are some tips that may help you realise your ideas and opportunities:

-Following the above tips will greatly help you in properly managing your great ideas and opportunities making you more effective and efficient on your work.
+Following the above tips will greatly help you managing both your time, and your great ideas, and allow you the opportunity to work more effectively and efficiently on your work.